georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 -run the indicators.finders contained in the indicators.finders folder

--run classifyTEST.MASTER.R contained in the classify folder
+-run classifyTEST.MASTER.R contained in the classify folder.
+This produces the vector "Classs" whose entries are classifications of the corresponding "before" tokens.

 -run normalize.R which calls other files in both the normalize and converters folder.

-If all goes well, this produces a vector called "Classs" containing the normalization of the "before" vector of characters from en_test.csv.
+If all goes well, this produces a vector called "after" containing the normalization of the "before" vector of characters from en_test.csv.

 On a Linux Intel Core2 Duo system running the classify and normalize sections takes about 1.5 hours.